McTurtles5/PLC/README.md

 # PLC
-Infinite Yield plugin named PLC
+The prison life plugin for Infinite Yield

 - Use loadstring (PLC).
 You dont have do
 - Don't deobfuscate it. ok